Charlie Watts is a legendary musician who played drums for one of the most influential rock bands of all time, The Rolling Stones.

 He is also a talented graphic artist and a devoted jazz fan, leading his band in performing a wide range of music styles.
 His skills, style, professionalism and humble personality are admired.

-He died in 2021 at the age of 80, leaving behind a legacy of music and art that spans six decades.
+He died in 2021 at the age of 80, leaving behind a musical and artistic legacy that spans six decades.

 contour